trevorpham/gradebook-app/README.md

 student gradebook app where the instructor enters grades in a list of homework assignments and exams, and the computer calculates the final grade.

+## How to build and run this app
+- This app is built using qmake in Qt Creator.
+Open `gradebook-app.pro` in Qt Creator, select a kit for your operating system, and click the "Build Project" button at the bottom left of the window.
+Then click the "Run" button just above it.

 ## Project Planning Notes

 ### Features